enridaga/data-journeys/README.md

 The script repeats the experiments with different parameters: 10 to 200 randomly choosen notebooks, embedding method `rdf2vec` or `bertcode` and test regime `1` or `2`.

 Results are saved to file [MultiClassificationExperiments.csv](MultiClassificationExperiments).

+Results can be explored and analysed in [AnalyseResultsMulti.ipynb](AnalyseResultsMulti.ipynb).
 ### Knowledge compression
 This phase is performed in notebook [DataJourneyGenerator.ipynb](DataJourneyGenerator.ipynb).
 This notebook was executed on each of the input notebook.
 Output is in folder `datajourneys/`.
-Example follows.

 ### Guide example
 The resulting notebooks are in folder `datajourneys/`.
 The guide example discussed in the paper is reported in the following files: